evashort/bead-puzzle/README.md

  \ /      \ /
   0        2
 ```
 The remaining puzzles are uniquely determined by an initial state and a rotation of the graph's `layout`.
 The first puzzle has initial state `0321` and rotation 0.
-The second puzzle has initial state `2103` and rotation 1 (counter-clockwise).
+The second puzzle has initial state `2103` and rotation 1 (meaning the `layout` edges are rotated one space clockwise before putting the beads in their initial position).

 Finally, we encode the initial state based in its index in the sorted list of all permutations (we treat the first value of each permutation as least significant and sort the permutations in descending order):
 ```